 What is shiva?

 Shiva is the seven-day mourning period for the immediate family of a Jewish loved one who has passed away.
 The idea behind the custom is to create a comforting, supportive environment for the family to grieve without worrying about anything else.
-During shiva, family and friends gather in someone's home to offer their sympathy and lend support.
+During shiva, family and friends gather in someone's home to offer their and lend support.

 During shiva, mourners do not perform certain daily tasks, like preparing meals, so they can focus on their grief and begin to heal from the loss of their loved one.
 So they don't go hungry, family and friends usually provide food.
-They may send other gifts as well.
+They may send other things as well.

 Sitting shiva, so called because mourners often sit on low benches or boxes, creates a time free from distraction.
 The low seating symbolizes sadness; the structured nature of the custom helps the family process their loss.